xuzebin/AndroidCalibrationGrid/README.md

 # CalibrationGrid
-Used to test and correct distortion.
-Support single view and double views (for cardboard).
+Calibration Grid used to test and correct distortion on Android platform.
+Support single view and double views (for vr mode).
 Grid can be customized by setting size, color, thickness, and so on.

 Rendering using OpenGL ES 2.0.